Click here for a French version of this page: version française.

 During the Research project phase students work on a research topic with a supervisor.

-AIMS encourages, but does not require, cooperation between lecturers, preferably one from a local university and one from a non-South African university.
-The form therefore permits you to enter the email address of your co-lecturer.
+AIMS encourages, but does not require, cooperation between local and international lecturers.
+The form therefore permits you to enter the email address of a co-lecturer.
 AIMS provides several teaching assistants throughout the year, but in some (rare) cases, lecturers may wish to bring an advanced masters or PhD student of theirs along to assist, e.g. with a particularly challenging practical or computational component of the course.

 The AIMS curriculum is extremely ambitious in attempting to provide students from very diverse backgrounds with excellent mathematics and computing research skills plus a broad overview of cutting-edge sciences, all within a very limited period.